 How to Navigate Remarriage and a Move

-It’s normal for children of divorce whose parents remarry to experience feelings of intense loss and rejection for a while.
+It’s normal for children of divorce to experience feelings of intense loss and rejection for a while after one or both find a new love and parents remarry.
 This is especially true if one or both of their parents moves away at roughly the same time.
 Be sure that you maintain an open dialogue with your children so that they feel comfortable sharing negative feelings with you.

 On the other hand, if you sense they’re withdrawing or fearful of being vulnerable with you, it’s a good idea to contact a professional counselor and encourage your children to engage in counseling so that they can discuss a wide range of emotions with a neutral person and receive support.

 Likewise, children raised by a stepparent may experience loss or sad feelings if they’re close to this person and they move away or lose contact with them when your second marriage ends.